Merkoba/Huebot/README.md

 The rss urls to check.

+>openai_enabled

+Whether to start and use openai

+>openai_key

+secret openai api key

 It has a special format where options can be given at the end:

 Modes available are "text", "link", and "bullet".
 They can be combined.